ankydanky/breachblocker/README.md

 * FirewallD
 * IPFW

+**You need at least Python 3.5 to run the script.
+Python <3.5 is not supported.
+If you need Python 2 support please use the 2.2 branch.**

 The startup-scripts folder contains SystemD and BSD Init scripts so that it can be started at boot time.
 It can run once (script) or as background-process (daemon)